Luuoce/MACFE-Firmware-2026/README.md

 Tutorial:
 1. Navigate to the file directory containing the .cpp
-2. Enter:
-> cl /EHsc helloWorld.cpp
+2. Use `cl /EHsc helloWorld.cpp`

-This command will create helloWorld.exe
+The previous command will create helloWorld.exe

 # Running the Program
 Call the compiled .exe with **helloWorld** in the command line